-Wellington's Transmission Gully motorway project faces fresh delays due to Covid-19
+Almost 100 Transmission Gully workers no longer in NZ

 National Party transport spokesman Chris Bishop also called for urgent clarification on the project.

-He said some delays due to Covid-19 and the five week lockdown were understandable, but a two year extension to the timeline would be excessive.
+He said some delays due to Covid-19 and the five-week lockdown were understandable, but a two-year extension to the timeline would be excessive.

 "It's extremely concerning at a time when we need to invest and build in vital pieces of infrastructure to get the economy going again."